Meet The Team

 Meg Grieves

-Meg is a creative and compassionate Provisional Psychologist.
+Meg is a creative and compassionate Behaviour Support Practitioner.
 She has a Bachelor of Psychology (Honours) and has several years of experience in the mental health sector.
-She is currently working towards her Master of Clinical Psychology.
 Meg utilises a strengths-based approach in all of her work and loves assisting her clients using a variety of creative, evidence-based approaches to attain their goals.

 Outside of work, Meg enjoys spending time with friends and family, writing, and enjoying the great outdoors.